 11. High-Quality Technicians

-Finally, one of the lawn care tricks that might surprise you is the “people factor.”
+Finally, one of the weed control tips that might surprise you is the “people factor.”
 The technicians performing these tasks can make or break the overall success of your program depending on their care and their attention to detail.

 Conscientious and knowledgeable technicians who have received ongoing training and are motivated to do their job well (typically because they are treated well by the company, including being well-paid) are going to do the best job performing these tasks correctly.
 As you search for a lawn care service make sure that you choose a company that has good quality technicians working for them.

-Choosing Joshua Tree as Your Lawn Care Service in Allentown, Bethlehem or Easton, PA
+Choosing Joshua Tree as Your Lawn Care Service Pennsylvania

-Joshua Tree utilizes these 11 tricks to help get rid of weeds on the properties we service.
+Joshua Tree utilizes these 11 tips to help get rid of weeds on the Pennsylvania lawns we service.
 It’s one of the reasons that we may cost more than some of our competition but it’s also the reason why we often have better results.